TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

     **Properties:**

-    .addParam = Additional parameter for the URL, which can hold two markers; ###RETURN\_URL### which will be substituted with the link the page would have had if it had been accessible and ###PAGE\_ID### holding the page id of the page coming from (could be used to look up which fe\_groups was required for access.
+    **.addParam**: Additional parameter for the URL, which can hold two markers; ###RETURN\_URL### which will be substituted with the link the page would have had if it had been accessible and ###PAGE\_ID### holding the page ID of the page coming from (could be used to look up which fe\_groups was required for access.

+    ..  versionadded:: 12.3

+    **.ATagParams**: Add custom attributes to the anchor tag.

     ..  rubric:: Example